Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/17_LVGL_Music.rst

 .. note::

-    :red:`If the screen flickers during playback, it may be due to insufficient power supply.
+    :combo:`red font-bolder:If the screen flickers during playback, it may be due to insufficient power supply.
 You can try powering with a battery.`